lacerbi/web-txt2img/packages/web-txt2img/README.md

 # web-txt2img

 Generate images from text prompts directly in the browser using open-weights AI models.
-No server required - all inference runs locally using WebGPU, WebNN, or WebAssembly.
+No server required - all inference runs locally using WebGPU or WebAssembly.

 ## Features